Neil Campbell (British Army officer): Exile of Napoleon and Waterloo

 After the abdication of Napoleon in April 1814, Campbell was tasked with escorting him into exile on the Island of Elba and then heading the military detachment there.
 Lord Castlereagh, Great Britain's foreign minister, had insisted that Napoleon be given complete freedom on the island.
 On 26 February 1815, while Campbell was in Italy, Napoleon escaped Elba.
 There were suspicions in England that Napoleon had bribed Campbell to allow his escape, but the foreign ministry did not fault Campbell in any way.

 In 1815 Campbell served in the Waterloo Campaign and served as a commander of occupation forces in France until 1818.

 Sierra Leone

-Campbell was promoted to Major General in 1825 and was now able to apply for a staff appointment.
+Campbell was promoted to major general in 1825 and was now able to apply for a staff appointment.
 The first opportunity was as governor of Sierra Leone.
 Due to the health hazards in that colony, Campbell's family asked him to turn down the assignment.
 However, Campbell decided to go.

-On 14 August 1827, Campbell died of an unknown disease in Sierra Leone and was buried in Circular Road Cemetery.
+On 14 August 1827, Campbell died in Sierra Leone and was buried in Circular Road Cemetery.
+In a 4 June 1833 letter to his nephew James Fitzjames, the Reverend Robert Coningham writes: